Chiranjeevi005/ev-recharge-bunker/README.md

 The application is ready for deployment to Vercel.
 See `VERCEL_DEPLOYMENT_GUIDE.md` for detailed deployment instructions.

+For a quick deployment status check, see `DEPLOYMENT_READY.md`.

 ### Environment Variables for Production

 When deploying to Vercel, set the following environment variables in the Vercel dashboard: